 The spread of scientific temper in the Indian society and the conservation and nurturing of ancient Indic culture and heritage of India occupy notable places in the mission of League of India.

-Anshuman Rawat: Harbouring a long-term ambition of playing a leading role in the “development and spread of social welfare-oriented media convergence in India”, Anshuman has put together many entrepreneurial projects in the last 18 years.
+His long-term ambition is to play a leading role in the “development and spread of social welfare-oriented media convergence in India”.